This quick-and-easy Banana Chocolate Chip Baked Oatmeal is perfect for a cozy breakfast or healthy snack throughout the week.

 It’s time for you to enjoy a bowl of this cozy, warm Banana Chocolate Chip Baked Oatmeal?!
 It’s just a few ingredients and a little bit of time in the kitchen away!

-- 1 Organic Valley Egg (for egg-free sub 1 Tbsp. flax meal + 3 Tbsp. water – let set for 5–10 minutes)
+- 1 large egg (for egg-free sub 1 tablespoon flax meal + 3 tablespoons water – let set for 5–10 minutes)

 - 1 3/4 cups Organic Valley Grassmilk Milk (may sub non-dairy milk of choice to make dairy-free)